Online English to Danish Video Translator | AI Tool

 English to Danish

-Translate English videos into clear, natural Danish in just minutes with HeyGen.
-Generate Danish subtitles, create natural Danish voiceovers, or produce AI dubbing without manual editing or complicated software.
+Translate English videos into clear, natural Danish in just a few minutes with HeyGen.
+Generate Danish subtitles, create natural-sounding Danish voiceovers, or produce AI dubbing without manual editing or complicated software.

-Upload your English video, choose Danish, and complete the entire process directly in your browser.
-HeyGen handles transcription, translation, timing alignment, and export in one streamlined workflow.
+Upload your English video, select Danish, and complete the entire process directly in your browser.
+HeyGen manages transcription, translation, timing alignment, and export in one streamlined workflow.

 - 1,000+ avatars

-English to Danish video translation allows you to convert spoken English into fluent Danish whilst preserving meaning, tone, and pacing.
-Whether your audience prefers subtitles or audio, the process is fast and straightforward to manage.
+English to Danish video translation enables you to convert spoken English into fluent Danish while preserving the original meaning, tone, and pacing.
+Whether your audience prefers subtitles or audio, the process is quick and simple to manage.

-HeyGen are designed specifically for video.
-It listens to English speech, converts it into a time-coded transcript, and translates it into natural Danish that feels professional and easy to follow.
+HeyGen is designed specifically for video.
+It listens to English speech, converts it into a time-coded transcript, and translates it into natural Danish that feels professional and simple to follow.

 If you are localising content for multiple markets, the same workflow supports other high-demand languages such as English to Spanish video translation: